 - Remote into the Jump VM

-When you sign in to the VM with RDP, use the following credentials:
+When you sign in to the VM with RDP, use the credentials provided on the lab page.

 - Remote into the Work VM from the Jump VM